phaustin/a301_students_eoas/notebooks/week7/writing_geotiffs_with_rioxarray.md

 ### calculating the image extent for cartopy

 Recall that cartopy needs the extent of the image, defined as `[ll_x,ur_x,ll_y,ur_y]`.
-We can get that from the `affine_transform` by putting in the (column,row) of (column 0, row 0) and (column ncols+1, row nrows+1) for the ll and ur corners.
-We need to add one cell to the nrows and ncols because we want the left, bottom, top and right edges of the cells, to get the distance from the ll_x, ll_y edges to the ur_x, ur_y edges.
+Here are two ways to get the extent.

 +++

 #### The hard way

+We can use the `affine_transform` by putting in the (column,row) of (column 0, row 0) and (column ncols+1, row nrows+1) for the ll and ur corners.
+We need to add one cell to the nrows and ncols because we want the left, bottom, top and right edges of the cells, to get the distance from the ll_x, ll_y edges to the ur_x, ur_y edges.

 ```{code-cell} ipython3
 nrows, ncols = wv_raster.shape